weberdc/fetch-tweets/README.md

 tweets is sent to `stdout`.

 In GUI mode, the raw JSON is provided along with a version stripped of many of the fields to make it easier to avoid collecting sensitive information.
-Future versions may allow these fields to be configurable.
-The fields retained at the moment are:
+The fields can be specified with the `-k` or `--keep-file` commandline option.
+An example input file can be found in `data/test/properties-to-keep.txt`.
+Properties are comma-separated if they're on the same line or can be specified one per line.
+If fields are not specified this way, the ones retained by default are:

  + `id` and `id_str`
  + `created_at`